 4) The band will now be held securely in place where it will remain until the skin tag has dropped off.
 The skin tag can take up to a few weeks to drop off.

 Skin tags that are on the eyelid or eye area are not recommended to be treated using a home treatment.
 Other skin complaints such as moles are not suitable for removal using a home skin tag treatment.
 Moles are normally brown or black in colour compared to the fleshy pink colour of a skin tag.
-Moles are also normally more flat to the skins surface compared to a skin tag which will normally be more raised even when small.
-If you have any concerns with what you are trying to treat you should first visit your local GP before starting any treatment.
+Moles are also normally flatter to the skins surface compared to a skin tag which will normally be more raised even when small.